WhatYouThing/NoFrills/README.md

     - **Hide Dead Mobs**: Prevents the game from rendering dead mobs, and also hides the Skyblock name tags of dead mobs.
+    - **Keep Nametags**: Prevents the game from hiding the nametag of any sneaking/invisible player.
     - **No Explosions**: Block explosion particles spawned by the server (such as the large explosion from Wither Impact).
     - **No Fire Overlay**: Prevents the on fire overlay from rendering.